UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson06/activity.rst

 ########

 Spend time using any of the modules or techniques referenced in this lesson.
 The ones below are of particular interest.
-Please choose one to get ready to demo it:
+Please choose one to get ready to demo to the class, or your instructor:

 -  Explore code-only performance improvement strategies such as memoization.